 COVID-19 emergency orders reduced gatherings overnight.
 Couples adapted with backyard ceremonies, elopements, and intimate celebrations that echoed the colonial era's small-community model.
 The Ocean State's wedding spirit outlasted the disruption.

-Wedding portraits from the Providence Public Library, spanning nearly a century of Rhode Island ceremony and celebration.
+Wedding portraits from the Providence Public Library, spanning nearly a century of Rhode Island ceremony, one thread among many.

 Small enough to cross in an hour, but each part of the state has a distinct character that shapes how weddings happen there.